 The NEXUS criteria have a sensitivity of 99.6% for ruling out cervical spine injury in the original study validating the criteria (95% confidence interval, 98.6-100%) 2.

 The NEXUS criteria may not be reliable with patient >65 years of age, however 4.

-There is debate over whether the NEXUS criteria or the Canadian c-spine rules are more reliable for excluding c-spine injury 3.
+There is some debate over whether the NEXUS criteria or the Canadian C-spine rules (CCR) are more reliable for excluding C-spine injury, though high-quality evidence points to better sensibility, better sensitivity, and a lower rate of imaging use when following the CCR criteria 3.